 Another way to locate disk storage extents is to start from each instance of CIM_ConnectivityCollection connected to the controller and to follow a series of associations to the disk media attached to the target endpoint.
-This procedure begins with the reverse of the last step in "Monitoring State of RAID Connections" on page 55, except that you need to filter on the value of the Role property to retrieve only targets, not initiators.
+This procedure begins with the reverse of the last step in Monitor State of RAID Connections, except that you need to filter on the value of the Role property to retrieve only targets, not initiators.